Property Management FAQs: Fairfax County Landlords' Most Common Questions

 Can landlords mark up contractor invoices for maintenance?

-Some property managers add a 10–15% markup on top of contractor invoices as a maintenance coordination fee.
+Some property managers add a 10-15% markup on top of contractor invoices as a maintenance coordination fee.
 Others include coordination in the monthly management fee with no markup.
-Ask explicitly about this before signing — it's not always disclosed in the main fee schedule.
+Ask explicitly about this before signing - it is not always disclosed in the main fee schedule.
+On a property with $3,000/year in maintenance, a 15% markup adds $450 to your annual cost.

 2,000+